Phthalocyanine

-Phthalocyanine (H2Pc) is a large, aromatic, macrocyclic, organic compound with the formula (C8H4N2)4H2 and is of theoretical or specialized interest in chemical dyes and photoelectricity.
+Phthalocyanine (H2Pc) is a large, aromatic, macrocyclic, organic compound with the formula (C8H4N2)4H2.
+It is of theoretical or specialized interest in chemical dyes and photoelectricity.

 It is composed of four isoindole units (Note: One "isoindole unit" is C8H4N2; four in a nitrogen-ring configuration are abbreviated as symbol Pc = (C8H4N2)4 .) linked by a ring of nitrogen atoms.
 (C8H4N2)4H2 = H2Pc has a two-dimensional geometry and a ring system consisting of 18 π-electrons.
 The extensive delocalization of the π-electrons affords the molecule useful properties, lending itself to applications in dyes and pigments.
 Metal complexes derived from Pc^{2−}, the conjugate base of H2Pc, are valuable in catalysis, organic solar cells, and photodynamic therapy.

 Properties

 STM images of individual phthalocyanine molecules recorded at a bias of −2 V (left) and +1 V (right).
 Note that STM probes density of electrons in the HOMO/LUMO bands rather than atomic profiles.

 Phthalocyanine and derived metal complexes (MPc) tend to aggregate and, thus, have low solubility in common solvents.
 Benzene at 40 °C dissolves less than a milligram of H2Pc or CuPc per litre.
 H2Pc and CuPc dissolve easily in sulfuric acid due to the protonation of the nitrogen atoms bridging the pyrrole rings.
 Many phthalocyanine compounds are, thermally, very stable and do not melt but can be sublimed.
 CuPc sublimes at above 500 °C under inert gases (nitrogen, CO2).
 Substituted phthalocyanine complexes often have much higher solubility.
 They are less thermally stable and often can not be sublimed.
 Unsubstituted phthalocyanines strongly absorb light between 600 and 700 nm, thus these materials are blue or green.
 Substitution can shift the absorption towards longer wavelengths, changing color from pure blue to green to colorless (when the absorption is in the near infrared).

 There are many derivatives of the parent phthalocyanine, where either carbon atoms of the macrocycle are exchanged for nitrogen atoms, such as tetrapyrazinoporphyrazine, or the peripheral hydrogen atoms are substituted by functional groups like halogens, hydroxyl, amine, alkyl, aryl, thiol, alkoxy and nitrosyl groups.
 These modifications allow for the tuning of the electrochemical properties of the molecule such as absorption and emission wavelengths and conductance.